-- ENGL& 101 English Composition I

-- BIOL& 160 General Biology with Lab

-- PSYC& 100 General Psychology
+- · Also see courses marked with an asterisk ()

-- BIOL& 241 Human Anatomy And Physiology I
+- BIOL & 241 Human Anatomy And Physiology I

 - BIOL& 242 Human Anatomy And Physiology II

 - PSYC& 200 Lifespan Psychology

-- This information does not substitute for meeting with a faculty adviser. - Students must achieve a minimum 2.0 grade in each core - Talk to a faculty adviser about specific course sequencing. - In conjunction with the online lecture classes there will be lab experience and clinical internships provided at various sleep laboratories in Washington state through a consortium agreement between Edmonds Community College, Highline Community College, Olympic College and Tacoma Community College. - AAS degree programs emphasize preparation in specific job skills required for entry-level employment. - Not all classes are offered every quarter or at night. - Some classes are offered in self-paced, lab setting. - This program is currently offered on a full-time basis only. - Students must carry liability and personal accident insurance with payment due during the first and fourth quarters of the program.
-Maintenance of CPR certification is required throughout the course of the program. - Taking courses outside of the specified program is extremely challenging due to heavy load and irregular schedule.

-- Students are responsible for their own transportation to and from clinical courses in the hospitals.
-Students are also required to - purchase approved uniforms for clinical courses. - Agencies may require students to complete a criminal background check prior to being offered an internship or employment. - The Polysomnographic Technology program is accredited.
-See accreditation statement in the college catalog. http://catalog.highline.edu/content.php.
+- This information does not substitute for meeting with a faculty adviser. - Students must achieve a minimum 2.0 grade in each core class. - Talk to a faculty adviser about specific course sequencing. - In conjunction with the online lecture classes there will be lab experience and clinical internships provided at various sleep laboratories in Washington state through a consortium agreement between Edmonds Community College, Highline Community College, Olympic College and Tacoma Community College. - AAS degree programs emphasize preparation in specific job skills required for entry-level employment. - Not all classes are offered every quarter or at night. - Some classes are offered in self-paced, lab setting. - This program is currently offered on a full-time basis only. - Students must carry liability and personal accident insurance with payment due during the first and fourth quarters of the program.
+Maintenance of CPR certification is required throughout the course of the program. - Taking courses outside of the specified program is extremely challenging due to heavy load and irregular schedule. - Students are responsible for their own transportation to and from clinical courses in the hospitals.
+Students are also required to purchase approved uniforms for clinical - Agencies may require students to complete a criminal background check pror to being offered an internship or employment - The Polysomnographic Technology program is accredited.
+See accrediation statement in the college catalog. http://catalog.highline.edu/content.php.

 - R C 101 Introduction to Respiratory Care

 - R C 102 Therapeutic Modalities

 - R C 103 Respiratory Care Science

 - R C 104 Cardiorespiratory Pharmacology

 - R C 105 Introduction to Critical Care

 - R C 106 Cultural Diversity and Globalism in Healthcare

-- R C 111 Practicum I

-- R C 112 Practicum II
+- R C 111 Practicum I R C 112 Practicum II

-- R C 113 Practicum III

-- R C 114 Practicum IV
+- R C 113 Practicum III R C 114 Practicum IV

-- R C 130 AIDS Education for the Practitioner

 - PSG 102 Basic Polysomnography

 - PSG 103 Therapeutic Modalities I

 - PSG 104 Fundamentals of Sleep Monitoring Equipment

 - PSG 204 Clinical Sleep Disorders

 - PSG 205 Advanced Polysomnography

 - PSG 206 Polysomnography Scoring and Analysis

 - PSG 207 Therapeutic Modalities II

 - PSG 208 Preparation for RPSGT Examination

 - PSG 221 Physician Series

 - PSG 230 Polysomnography Practicum

-- BIOL& 241 Human Anatomy And Physiology I
+- BIOL& 241 Human Anatomy and Physiology I

-- BIOL& 242 Human Anatomy And Physiology II
+- BIOL& 242 Human Anatomy and Physiology II

 - · BIOL& 260 Microbiology